shadan-asad/ai-pr-reviewer/README.md

 # AI Pull Request Reviewer

 AI Pull Request Reviewer is a cutting-edge Node.js-based application that harnesses the power of artificial intelligence to review pull requests.
 By accepting a URL for a pull request, it analyzes the files and code, providing feedback on errors, code formatting, and potential issues.
-The application uses the Gemini model for the analysis.
+The application uses the Gemini model for the analysis and Redis for queue management.

 ## Features
 - **Pull Request Analysis**: Automatically reviews pull requests and provides AI-driven feedback.
 - **Error Detection**: Identifies syntax and runtime errors in the code.
 - **Code Formatting**: Ensures the code follows the specified coding standards and formats it accordingly.
 - **Potential Issues**: Highlights potential issues and best practices violations.
+- **Asynchronous Processing**: Uses Redis to queue and process pull requests asynchronously for efficient handling.

 ## Benefits of Using Artificial Intelligence
 - **Efficiency**: Automates the code review process, saving valuable time for developers.